Poet in Place

 Lishai Peel

-As Poet in Place for 2024-2025, Lishai Peel will perform original works, enhance public spaces through poetry projects and deliver workshops in partnership with the Hamilton Public Library.
-Rooted in creative placemaking, the Poet in Place program will create meaningful opportunities for Hamiltonians to engage with the poetic arts.
+As Hamilton's first Poet in Place, Lishai Peel performs original works, enhances public spaces through poetry projects and delivers workshops in partnership with the Hamilton Public Library.
+Rooted in creative placemaking, the Poet in Place program creates meaningful opportunities for Hamiltonians to engage with the poetic arts.

 Lishai Peel is a Hamilton based writer, spoken word artist and community engaged consultant with over a decade of experience working in the arts and culture sector.
 Alongside being a working writer, Lishai has freelanced for various institutions and youth serving organizations, supporting them to think through matters of access, representation, and equity in the arts.
 Lishai's approach is fuelled by a recognition that people know what is best for their communities and any work that is carried out, programming or advocacy, must be deeply rooted in local contexts.